charlotte-zhuang/coding-problems/explanations/what-does-it-mean.md

 Note that an end-node is not a leaf and can have children.
 When that happens, it means that a word is fully contained by another word.

-> For example, consider ’ten’ and ‘tennis
+> For example, consider ’ten’ and ‘tennis'
 > end-nodes are underlined
 > root -> t -> e -> _n_ -> n -> i -> _s_